Learning medicinal habits from discussion forum data

 The original concept changed quite a bit during the summer.
 Originally we wanted to do sentiment analysis; to determine the attitude of the writer by automatically extracting sentiment from the forum discussions.
 This unfortunately turned out to be too difficult, as sentiment labeled datasets are not yet available in our archaic language.
 Our data scientists tried different approaches through the summer, working full time on the project.
 What kind of valuable connections can we find in the forum data provided for the project by Aller?
 How should we present these findings?

-These different approaches and findings were presented to the Citizen Mindscape researchers, and as a result of an iterative process the Lääketutka service was created.
+These different approaches and findings were presented to the Citizen Mindscape researchers, and as a result of an iterative process the Lääketutka service, also known as the Medicine Radar, was created.
 We hope you find it valuable.

 To say that this kind of behavior happens would be a massive understatement.
 But can a doctor even know when their patients take their medicine?
 Do the people running clinical trials on new, possibly dangerous drugs, know how their patients actually use the medication given to them?
 To be able to tell what goes on in the head of someone you’d have to ask them, and let’s be honest: if a doctor asks a patient “Did you take your medicine as I told you?”, we all know what the answer is going to be, regardless of what actually happened.